YangNing1995/Transient_Dynamics_SGD/README.md

 Run example training (from repo root):

 \\\powershell
-python Numerical_experiments/main.py --dataset_name MNIST --total_iterations 100 --batch_size 100
+cd ./Numerical_experiments
+python run_repeat.py --batch_size 10 --learning_rate 0.01 --total_iterations 10000

 \\\

-If you want pinned versions for reproducibility, tell me which Python and CUDA version you plan to use and I will update \equirements.txt\ accordingly.
+If you want pinned versions for reproducibility, tell me which Python and CUDA version you plan to use and I will update \
+equirements.txt\ accordingly.